OUR PROGRAMS

 Our Jr. Ambassador and Ambassador Programs currently serve middle and high school boys in Atlanta Public Schools.

-ELEMENTARY School Partners
+Elementary School Partners

 * Both Tennis & Baseball are offered

-MIddle School Partners
+Middle School Partners

 High School Partner